-The trickiest section of Day 7 will be the series of passes called the New Zealand pass, which is 50m long and can be quite slippery.
+The trickiest section of Day 7 will be the series of passes, the toughest is called the New Zealand pass, which is 50m long and can be quite slippery.
 You’ll then descend to the Base Camp at the foot of the Carstensz Pyramid.

 Hike back to Sugapa via the same route.
 The way back should be quicker.